TRICARE Expansion & Health Care Coverage For Service Dependents

 • Wisconsin

-If you live in one of these states, you may want to stay tuned for further announcements from TRICARE.
-The change hasn’t yet taken effect — your healthcare coverage will generally remain unchanged through 2023.
+If you’re not enrolled in TRICARE, open enrollment occurs annually in Nov. and Dec.
+If you live in Texas, Louisiana, or one of these listed above states, you may want to stay tuned for further announcements from your TRICARE network.
+The change hasn’t yet taken effect — your healthcare coverage will generally remain unchanged through Dec.
+2023.
 Beginning in 2024, though, you may be under TRICARE West rather than TRICARE East.
-You may benefit from speaking with your service provider or representative to clarify your specific personal health needs and how TRICARE can support them.
+You may benefit from speaking with your service provider or network representative to clarify your specific personal health needs and how TRICARE can support them.

 Is online counseling effective?